DanielCoffey1/AutoF11/README.md

 2. Check if the window title filter is correct
 3. Ensure the rule is enabled
 4. Check if "Only Once" is enabled and the session hasn't been cleared
+5. Check if "Always Toggle" is needed for apps that should toggle every time
-5. Check logs for "Checking rules for process" to see what process name is detected
+6. Check logs for "Checking rules for process" to see what process name is detected
-6. Unknown apps automatically use `TryF11ThenAltEnter` - check logs for "using TryF11ThenAltEnter (default heuristic)"
+7. Unknown apps automatically use `TryF11ThenAltEnter` - check logs for "using TryF11ThenAltEnter (default heuristic)"
+8. If an app is already fullscreen, it won't toggle again unless "Always Toggle" is enabled - check logs for "Window [app] is already fullscreen, skipping"

 ### Fullscreen Not Working for Specific App